zimagi/zimagi/docs/getting_started/Get Started_Part 2 _Components_draft.md

 **Putting It All Together**

 Zimagi's Management Layer brings all the different system components together.
 It contains default components like data models, plugins, parsers, commands, and tasks.
 These basic structures can be extended by user created Modules, which customize components (defined with specifications) by altering the type of data that is collected, how the data is parsed, what tasks are carried out, etc. Regardless of which modules are being used,  the management layer and processor always interacts with the job queue and databases, while data and feedback about jobs are returned with the Data and Command APIs.

+The CLI is one of the primary ways you can interact with Zimagi, with the other method of interaction being the APIs.
+You will use the CLI to establish your hosts and desired users.
+You can also use the CLI to control your environments, import and manipulate data, and schedule commands.
+You’ll provide the CLI with your chosen command any any accompanying argument.